-Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;

-Private Wealth Management generally gave the highest priority to total consideration for professional clients which was consistent with Private Wealth Management's approach to execution with its retail clients.
+Private Wealth Management generally gave the highest priority to total consideration for professional clients which is consistent with Private Wealth Management's approach to execution with its retail clients.

-GS also executed orders for eligible counterparties, however under applicable law and regulation GS was not obliged to provide best execution when it executed orders on behalf of eligible counterparties.
+GS also executes orders for eligible counterparties, however under applicable law and regulation GS is not obliged to provide best execution when it executes orders on behalf of eligible counterparties.